 Located south of Romania, my country, Bulgaria is a lovely European country.
-It is, in fact, the first one I’ve visited – I went for a short trip in Veliko Tarnovo:D. Today I’m inviting you to learn a thing or two about this country as Bilyana, travel blogger at Owl Over The World, shares 45 facts about Bulgaria.
+It is, in fact, the first one I’ve visited – I went for a short trip to Veliko Tarnovo.
+Today I’m inviting you to learn a thing or two about this country as Bilyana, travel blogger at Owl Over The World, shares 42 facts about Bulgaria.
 I have to say: many of them were new to me – so make sure you read all these interesting/fun things about this country, and don’t forget: I have more travel curiosities and quirky things for you on the blog!

 Bulgaria is a beautiful country with amazing nature, lovely villages, friendly people, delicious food, and it’s extremely affordable.
 The country has a rich history and well-preserved traditions.
 However, many people haven’t even heard about Bulgaria although they should.

-2. Since then Bulgaria is the only one who hasn’t change its name.
+- Since then Bulgaria is the only one that hasn’t changed its name.

-3. Bulgaria ranks third in Europe for the number of its valuable archeological monuments after Italy and Greece.
+- Bulgaria ranks third in Europe for the number of its valuable archaeological monuments after Italy and Greece.

-7. In Bulgaria was founded the oldest golden treasure.
-(3000 gold objects dating back more than 6000 tears)
+- In Bulgaria was founded the oldest golden treasure.
+(3000 gold objects dating back more than 6000 years)

-8. The ancient Bulgarian calendar was declared as the most accurate in the world by UNESCO in 1976.
+- The ancient Bulgarian calendar was declared the most accurate in the world by UNESCO in 1976.